mcjkurz/qhchina-web/index.md

 ## What is qh?

-"Quantitative Humanities" is understood here as a set of scholarly disciplines characterized by the following keywords:
+"Quantitative Humanities" is characterized by the following keywords:

 - **Experimentation**: probing literary and visual texts with digital tools and statistical methods
 - **Text-centrism**: considering literary artifacts as more than mere anecdotes reflecting extra-textual forces and ideologies